-King Charles discusses ‘hardship’ of cost of living crisis in inaugural King’s Speech
+King addresses ‘anxiety and hardship’ of cost of living crisis in first speech

 “Our churches, synagogues, mosques, temples and gurdwaras, have once again united in feeding the hungry, providing love and support throughout the year.
 Such heartfelt solidarity is the most inspiring expression of loving our neighbour as ourselves.”

-Ending his speech, Charles told the nation: “With all my heart, I wish each of you a Christmas of peace, happiness and everlasting light.”
+Ending his speech, Charles said: “With all my heart, I wish each of you a Christmas of peace, happiness and everlasting light.”

 You can read the full King’s Speech here.